tttapa/Control-Surface/doc/Library-documentation.md

 `channelsPerBank`: the number of channels/tracks each bank can control at one instant, e.g. in the example above, there are four sliders, so they can control four tracks at once

 ## 6. Add Bank Selectors (optional)
+You could select the setting of a bank manually, using
+`Bank::setBankSetting(uint8_t bankSetting);`
+`bankSetting`: the bank to select (zero-based)

+However, it's much easier to use a BankSelector object to set the bank setting for you.
+A Bank Selector takes input from buttons or switches, updates the bank setting accordingly, and can provide visual feedback using LEDs.
+There are many different bank selector modes, for example: one button to increment the bank setting, another to decrement it, or one button for each bank, with LEDs or without ...
+All possible modes are explained in [Appendix A](#appendix-a-bankselector-modes).

 ## 7. Add Control Elements to the Banks (optional)
 You can add MIDI Control Elements to a Bank using